leeparayno/R/Getting_and_Cleaning_Data/class_project/README.md

    Arguments:

+The mergeDataset will attempt to find the necessary data files in the current working directory.
+If the data is somewhere else, you can specify the locations as necessary

-- trainDir - path to the directory where the training data set for the UCI Human Activity Recognition project
+- trainDir (optional) - path to the directory where the training data set for the UCI Human Activity Recognition project
-- testDir - path to the directory where the test data set is
+- testDir (optional) - path to the directory where the test data set is
-- featuresFile - path to the features file detailing all the features in the data file set
+- featuresFile (optional) - path to the features file detailing all the features in the data file set
-- activityLabelFile - path to the file that lists all the activities performed by the subjects in the study
+- activityLabelFile (optional) - path to the file that lists all the activities performed by the subjects in the study

    Returns: